sporkd/compass-html5-boilerplate/README.md

 Compass Html5 Boilerplate
 =========================

-A compass extension based on HTML5 Boilerplate by Paul Irish.
+HTML5 Boilerplate is a Compass extension based on HTML5 Boilerplate by Paul Irish.
+You can use it to kick-start fully compliant HTML5 applications.
+Generate either stand-alone Compass projects, or Rails applications with fully integrated Haml and Sass (scss) templates.

 Browse [html5boilerplate.com](http://html5boilerplate.com) for the full workup.